5 augmented reality Christmas ideas for your AR campaign

 The lens also features the northern lights in the background, a fixture of winter season in the North.
 It’s a perfect way to get in the mood for some great Holiday season TV.

-5. Target’s “will it fit?”
-Christmas tree AR effect
+5. Target’s “will it fit?” augmented reality Christmas tree effect

 Target have gone practical with their Christmas-themed AR effect this year, which is designed to help customers buy the perfect Christmas tree.
 With this effect, they can expect to get great results if what they intend is to drive sales of their vast collection of Christmas trees.